-If extended leave without pay is not granted, the employee may resign, and may request reinstatement within three (3) years from the date of his/her resignation, according to Civil Service Rule 350.5.
-If the employee does not resign, the Department may make a request to the Sheriff to convene the preterm board.
+If extended leave without pay is not granted or the employee does not request extended leave as specified above, the employee may resign, and may request re-employment within three (3) years from the date of his/her resignation, according to Civil Service Rule 350.5.
+If the employee does not resign the Department may make a request to the Sheriff to convene the preterm board.

-Periods of leave without pay in excess of 160 work hours resulting from a job connected illness or injury shall be credited for purposes of seniority or computing longevity pay, and may be credited for purposes of completion of probation and/or salary increases on the recommendation of the Division Head and approval of the Division Head of Human Resources.
+Periods of leave without pay in excess of 160 work hours resulting from a job connected illness or injury shall be credited for purposes of seniority or computing longevity pay, and may be credited for purposes of completion of probation and/or salary increases on the recommendation of the Division Head and approval of the Division Head of Professional Standards.

 11.3 Maternity/Paternity Leave.
-Employees shall be entitled to leave for maternity/paternity purposes commencing as determined below and extending up to six (6) months following the birth/adoption of the child.
+Employees shall be entitled to take up to six (6) months of leave for maternity/paternity parent bonding purposes commencing as determined below within 12 months following the birth, placement of a son or daughter with the employee for purposes of adoption or foster care or adoption of the child.

 An employee, upon becoming aware of her pregnancy, shall obtain a statement from her physician stating that the physician has reviewed the job specifications of the employee and that it will not be injurious to her health or the health of the expected child for her to continue working.
-After the initial statement has been presented to the employee's supervisor\ and forwarded to Health Section, a similar statement shall be presented monthly, commencing with the sixth month of pregnancy.
+After the initial statement has been presented to the employee's supervisor and forwarded to Health Section, a similar statement shall be presented monthly, commencing with the sixth month of pregnancy.
 Employees complying with these provisions shall be entitled to work as long as they continue to present such monthly statements or until the date specified by their physician as the date beyond which they should not be permitted to work.
 If the employee fails to present any required monthly statement within five days of the date due, she may be placed on maternity leave after three (3) calendar days notice by the Department.

-\Acting Supervisor or next level in chain of command if the employee's supervisor is unavailable.
+Acting Supervisor or next level in chain of command if the employee's supervisor is unavailable.

-Employees may use none, any, or all of their sick leave, vacation leave, bonus leave, professional leave, or leave without pay for maternity/paternity leave purposes.
-All leaves should be taken as one continuous leave period (unless special circumstances clearly show a legitimate need for broken periods of leave) with the leave without pay being the last to be designated.
+Employees will use FMLA leave time at the beginning of the maternity/paternity leave and exhaust such FMLA leave time concurrently with their accrued leave, beginning with compensatory leave.
+Once compensatory leave is exhausted, the type of leave used will be at the employee's discretion but the type will be designated in advance to Payroll.
+If the employee does not designate the leave usage in advance of using it, Payroll will use leave in the following order: sick, vacation, professional leave, then bonus leave for maternity/paternity leave purposes.
+All maternity/paternity leaves must be taken as one continuous leave period (unless special circumstances clearly show a legitimate need for broken periods of leave) with the leave without pay being the last to be designated.
 By the sixth month of pregnancy, employees should make an appointment with the Health Section, to develop a tentative plan for leave usage.
 Employees should submit a leave application request prior to taking leave to indicate the type of leave that will be utilized.